Synapse Network (SNP) Trading 10.6% Lower Over Last 7 Days

-Synapse Network (SNP) traded down 8.1% against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on September 6th.
-One Synapse Network coin can now be bought for approximately $0.0195 or 0.00000098 BTC on major cryptocurrency exchanges.
-Synapse Network has a market cap of $1.31 million and $10,876.00 worth of Synapse Network was traded on exchanges in the last 24 hours.
-Over the last week, Synapse Network has traded 10.6% lower against the U.S. dollar.
+Synapse Network (SNP) traded down 8.1% against the dollar during the one day period ending at 18:00 PM Eastern on September 9th.
+One Synapse Network coin can now be purchased for about $0.0195 or 0.00000098 BTC on major exchanges.
+During the last seven days, Synapse Network has traded 10.6% lower against the dollar.
+Synapse Network has a total market cap of $1.31 million and $10,876.00 worth of Synapse Network was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded 0.9% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.